 Upon occasion, management may find it necessary to extend the work day of CHCC employees.
 Only your supervisor can authorize overtime hours.
-Your hourly rate of pay will apply to each hour worked to a maximum of 40 hours per week.
+Your hourly rate of pay will apply to each hour worked to a maximum of 40 hours per week, unless you are in a twelve (12) hour position.
 Any hours worked in excess of forty (40) hours in any given week will be compensated at time and one-half.
+Twelve (12) hour positions will be compensated at time and one-half for any hours worked in excess of eighty (80) hours in a pay period.
 This compensation may come in the form of compensatory time off or in pay, as determined by department management.